 This includes legal or civil actions involving claims either made by them, or made against them.

-This may be an integrity concern to include in your report.
+This may be an integrity concern to include in your due diligence report.

 Why check international media?

-By checking major newspapers and periodicals from across the globe, you could uncover information about a third party that they may be hiding from you – such as corruption or details about their key executives and associated parties.
+By reviewing major newspapers and periodicals from across the globe, you could uncover information about a third party that they may be hiding from you – such as corruption or details about their key executives and associated parties.

 If there is already a potential red flag, it’s especially crucial to conduct a deep dive using media sources.

 By gathering information on a third party using the sources mentioned above, you can significantly reduce the risk of encountering potential issues that could lead to either regulatory or reputational risks for your organisation – making decision making simpler (and safer).

-The solution: 3 powerful tools for next-level due diligence checks
+The solution: 3 Powerful tools for comprehensive due diligence checks

-The Handshakes App is a subscription platform that gives you access to official company registries across Singapore, Malaysia, Vietnam and China – alongside capital markets data from Singapore, Malaysia and Hong Kong.
+The Handshakes App is a subscription platform that gives you access to official company registries across Singapore, Malaysia, Vietnam and China – alongside capital markets data from Singapore and Malaysia.

 What’s more, Handshakes’ proprietary mapping technology makes it easy to uncover hidden connections and risk exposure – giving you valuable insights in a fraction of the time traditional checks used to take.